Jayne has pursued a successful career in the beauty business for over 20 years, where grooming and immaculate dress are

 The break refers to the bend or kink at the bottom of the trouser crease that results from the hem resting on the shoe.
 The degree of the break determines how proportionate your legs will appear.
 There are three choices of break; the half-break, the full-break, and no break:

-- In classic suit design, the half-break is customary (see photo below).
+- Half-break: In classic suit design, the half-break is customary (see photo below).
 It's ideal for men of average build and for short men.

-- The full-break—which requires a longer trouser length—is recommended for very tall men.
+- Full-break: The full-break—which requires a longer trouser length—is recommended for very tall men.
 However, if you're planning on cuffed trousers, choose a half-break instead.
 Cuffs, by the way, optically reduce leg length and should be avoided by short men.

-- No break is when the hem hardly touches the shoe.
+- No break: No break is when the hem hardly touches the shoe.
 This should be worn only by men of average build or shorter, and only when in fashion.

 Choice of Color